joeytwiddle/significant-white-space/README.md

 Sync searches the current folder and subfolders for all sws or sws-able files (by a default or provided extension list), and will sync up any new edits based on which file was modified most recently.
 This allows the user to edit files in either format, without having to worry about the direction in which changes will be propagated!
 Thus a single project can be edited both through its sws files, and through its traditional files, for example using an IDE such as Eclipse.

-There is a danger here.
-That is to make some edits to one file, forget to run sync, and then make some edits to the other file in the pair.
-The next time sync is run, the more recently saved file will be transformed, overwrite the other one and losing the first set of edits.
+There is a danger here, that sync always assumes the most recent file is valuable, and the other file is not.
+The situation you must avoid is to make some edits to one file, forget to run sync, and then make some edits to the other file in the pair.
+The next time sync is run, the more recent file will be transformed, overwriting the other one and losing the first set of edits.
 The solution to this is to run sync often and early.
 Adding to the build chain is good.
-Alternatively, your editor may be able to triggers a call to sws when a file is saved, Vim users can find examples below.
+Alternatively, your editor may be able to triggers a call to sws when a file is saved.
+A plugin for Vim users can be found below.